beckermr/stackvana-core/README.md

    Only the `log` package is known to require this at the moment.

-2. Builds of some packages on OSX currently fail.
+2. Builds of some packages on OSX from source currently fail.